bytecodealliance/rustix/README.md

       [y2038 bug].

- * libc, which uses the [`libc`] crate which provides bindings to native `libc` libraries on Unix-family platforms, and [`winapi`] for Winsock2 on Windows, and is portable to many OS's.
+ * libc, which uses the [`libc`] crate which provides bindings to native `libc` libraries on Unix-family platforms, and [`windows-sys`] for Winsock2 on Windows, and is portable to many OS's.

 The linux-raw backend is enabled by default on platforms which support it.
 To enable the libc backend instead, either enable the "use-libc" cargo feature: